 Take a peek in her shop and revel in all the glorious screen printed fabrics as well: Skinny LaMinx.

-The wee clay houses made by Antonia Dennis always make me smile.
+The wee clay houses made by the Little Red Door always make me smile.
 Now, she’s making awesome Christmas ornaments, I just ordered th house on the right:

 and this tree yesterday!